lexborelli/Spreadsheet-Analysis/README.md

 5. The average
 6. Months with the highest and lowest sales

-Can run my program on my partners replit site : https://replit.com/@gabadactyl/CFGFinalPython
+Can run our program on my partners replit site : https://replit.com/@gabadactyl/CFGFinalPython